masonjwhite/use-form/README.md

 ## Methods exposed by `useForm`

 - `handleChange`
-  - A reusable handle change function that will automatically track an input's value as it changes -**Usage**
+  - A reusable handle change function that will automatically track an input's value as it changes
+  - **Usage**

          <input
            id="firstName"